thoughtworks/build-your-own-radar/radars/descriptions/Elasticsearch.md

-Elasticsearch is a NOSQL database.
-Elasticsearch is a great tool for submillisecond latency and containing large amounts of data.
+[Elasticsearch](https://elastic.co) is a distributed, RESTful search and analytics engine capable of addressing a growing number of use cases.
+As the heart of the Elastic Stack, it centrally stores your data for lightning fast search, fine‑tuned relevancy, and powerful analytics that scale with ease.

 ### Pros
 * Extremely efficient text searching